 One of my goals while studying abroad was to attend a game between teams playing in the Bundesliga, the top soccer league in Germany and one of the top leagues in the world.
 Toward the end of my stay, a few of my friends in the program and I were able to land tickets for a match between SC Freiburg (Freiburg’s soccer team) and SV Darmstadt 98 at Freiburg’s Stadium, Schwarzwald-Stadion.
 Our tickets were inexpensive and allowed us to stand in the home fans’ section (Stehplatz), where we enjoyed a game with rowdy fans that ended in a nail-biting 1-0 Freiburg victory on a penalty kick.

 4. Strolling through the Christmas Markets

-The Christmas markets (Weihnachtsmärkte) in Freiburg always provided a good time.
-At the Christmas markets, one can shop for different hand-made goods, drink Glühwein (a sweet, warm wine), watch street musicians perform and enjoy a variety of snacks such as sweet, roasted almonds (gebrannte Mandeln).
-I was shown the Christmas markets by my host sister Stella, and visited them other times with friends, family, and even a professor after our final class meeting!
+At the Christmas markets (Weihnachtsmärkte), one can shop for different hand-made goods, watch street musicians perform, and enjoy a variety of snacks such as sweet, roasted almonds (gebrannte Mandeln).
+I was shown the Christmas markets by my host sister Stella, and visited them many more times with classmates, friends, and family!

-Just because your time studying abroad ends does not mean that you lose contact with those you met during your time abroad.
-In June 2017, my host parents Karin and Bernd were visiting friends in the United States and were able to stop in my hometown of Concord, New Hampshire and spend time with my family.
+My study abroad experience came full circle in June 2017, when my host parents Karin and Bernd, who were visiting friends in the United States, were able to make a stop in my hometown of Concord, New Hampshire and spend time with my family.
 During their stay, we shopped in Concord, explored the White Mountains, and swam in Silver Lake.